dverite/icu_ext/README.md

 index to achieve at the SQL level what cannot be done internally by PostgreSQL for case-insensitive or accent-insensitive collations.

-The function is declared IMMUTABLE to be usable in indexes, but be aware that it's only true as far as the version of the locale associated with the collation doesn't change.
+The function is declared IMMUTABLE to be usable in indexes, but please be aware that it's only true as far as the "version" of the collation doesn't change.
 (Typically it changes between major ICU versions).
 In short, consider rebuilding the affected indexes on ICU upgrades.

 To simply compare pairs of strings, consider `icu_compare()` instead.